 Virtual terminals essentially turn any internet-connected device into an on-the-go point of sale terminal.
 If you pack and ship product to customers from your store-room after hours, you can enter credit card information that’s been shared with you as you ship product.
 Today’s virtual terminal offerings generally come with a host of available solutions designed to protect card-not-present transactions, including tokenization.
 A virtual terminal can also limit the expense associated with hardware upgrades and the like.
 Similarly, mobile acceptance options, like those driven by dongle attachments to smartphones or tablets, allow your business to be more mobile—at a street fair, for example, or tableside at your small outdoor café.

-Think of POS systems as smart terminals that are often uniquely designed for specific industry types.
+Think of POS systems as smart card terminals that are often uniquely designed for specific industry types.
 For example, most restaurants today use more intelligent payments hardware systems that integrate payments acceptance with all the other functionality that they need.
 From ordering, to food inventory management, to customer loyalty and rewards, these systems go beyond smart terminals on the integration front—connecting your payments to the deepest range of business operating functionality.
 In most cases, integrated POS systems offer you many payment processing options that have already been integrated with them.

 We live in an app-driven world today.
 Software can connect you to a universe of solutions for your business.
-The device, terminal or POS system you choose should reflect how your business operates, as well as the types of payments you want to accept and the back-end systems that you want your payments to connect to.
+The device, card machine or POS system you choose should reflect how your business operates, as well as the types of payments you want to accept and the back-end systems that you want your payments to connect to.
 Generally, it’s better to have more integration and scalability.
 You want your payments to work for your business today and tomorrow.